KevanMacGee/Repomix-Desktop/README.md

 - Go to [Nodejs.org](https://nodejs.org/)
 - Download and install the LTS (Long Term Support) version.
-- Now you are good to go to download and use the .exe, but to use the .py file there are a few more prereqs.
-(See below.)
+- Now you are good to go to download and use the .exe.
+(To use the .py file there are a few more prereqs.
+See below.)

 ## 📥 Download (Best for most users)